-∠ J.N.
-Little
+✓ J.N.
+LITTLE

 I've done some very social things in my life in the name of work.
-I was employed as a karaoke waitress to most of my for pay master's degree.
+I was employed as a karaoke most of my master's waitress to degree.
 I dressed up as Wonder Woman for a conference presentation, marched in demonstrations with students, and drank plenty of coffee with mentors and mentees.
 When I'm not on campus, my neighbours can be assured a friendly smile and chat, and fellow dog-owners at the local dog-walking park can expect the same.
 Aside from the one time I hid below my living-room window to avoid the census taker, I like to think of myself as pretty approachable.